 We need to talk more openly about mental wellbeing and mental health.
 Now.

 Some days I felt great and in an excellent mood, others I felt sad and depressed.
 Sometimes I was elated, others I was very irritable and jumpy.
-The last couple of weeks I was getting close to the edge, so I am thankful to the Singaporean government for finally letting us go out and meet other people.
-Still, this is not finished and we aren’t coming back to the lives we had before the pandemic any time soon, if ever.
+In the last couple of weeks, I was getting close to the edge, so I am thankful to the Singaporean government for finally letting us go out and meet other people.
+Still, this is not finished, and we aren’t coming back to the lives we had before the pandemic any time soon, if ever.

 I’m afraid it will take me a while to recover and heal the mental scars that this painful experience has left on me.
-By talking to friends and colleagues and reading about it, I know I am not alone and many other people will have passed this experience with negative effects on their mental wellbeing.
-Many of them will have suffered serious mental illness, like depression, anxiety, stress or even a PSTD.
+By talking to friends and colleagues and reading about it, I know I am not alone, and many other people will have passed this experience with negative effects on their mental wellbeing.
+Many of them will have suffered serious mental illnesses, like depression, anxiety, stress or even PTSD.

 A taboo we should talk about

 Mental health is a bit of a taboo topic, people don’t like to talk about it.
 You can say to a colleague, “I went to see the doctor because I had pain in my stomach”, but you wouldn’t tell the same person “I went to the psychiatrist or a counsellor because I’m having panic attacks / stress / I am really depressed”.
 You wouldn’t talk about those, even less so if you suffer schizophrenia, borderline personality disorder or bipolar disorder.